 Bachelor of Science (B.Sc) in Computer Science

-The three-year undergraduate Bachelor of Science (B.Sc) in Computer Science programme emphasises the study of software development and computer applications.
+The three-year undergraduate Bachelor of Science (B.Sc) in Computer Science program emphasizes on the study of software development and computer applications.
 This course gives students a solid foundation in computer networking, software engineering, algorithms, and data structures.

 Programming languages (C, C++, Java, etc.), operating systems, database administration, computer architecture, computer graphics, web design, and software engineering are among the topics covered in this course’s curriculum.
 Additionally, students receive instruction in the usage of computer languages and applications such Python, R, MATLAB, and SQL.